Md-Imon-Hossin/healthCare/README.md

 # Physical Therapy

-Physical therapists examine each person and then develops a treatment plan to improve their ability to move, reduce or manage pain, restore function, and prevent disability.
+Physical therapists help people manage pain and improve movement problems.
+Some pain and movement problems can become chronic and lead to surgery.
+Physical therapy helps to reduce the symptoms of many chronic diseases and conditions.
+It also can keep many problems from getting worse.

 - Consulting with patients to learn about their physical condition and symptoms.
 - Diagnosing movement dysfunction and developing a treatment plan.